jimmyjon711/AT-Documentation/docs/boxturtle/errata.md

 If you are doing a new build of Clockwork2 there will not be sufficient heat sets in the bag - the kits were designed with an upgrade to an existing CW2 extruder in mind.
-Additionally, the kits may be a 1-2 heat sets short for all components even after accounting for spares in the FilamATrix bag, this will be corrected in a future batch.
+Additionally, the kits may be a 1-2 heat sets short for all components even after accounting for spares in the FilamATrix bag.

+Batch 3 has an increased amount of heatset inserts.